syncfusion/blazor-docs/src/navigations/accordion/how-to/add-icon-to-accordion-header.md

----
-title: "Add icon to Accordion header"
-component: "Accordion"
-description: "This example demonstrates how to add icons to the accordion header in the Blazor Accordion component."
----

 # Add Icon to Header

 You can add the icon custom css class to the Accordion header using `IconCss` property and also add css styles to the defined class.
 The accordion icon element is rendered before the header text in the DOM element.